brillout/wildcard-api/example/readme.md

-A (simplistic) todo app built on top of:
+A (simplistic) todo app built with:
  - SQLite
  - Node.js
  - Express